RLOpenCatalyst/cc-doc/source/features.rst

 .. image:: images/Analytics.png

-In analytics page we can see visualize tab.It shows avilable processes whose consume more CPU with percentages and CPU trend for a day in graph model.
+In analytics page we can see visualize tab.It shows top 5 CPU processes whose consume more CPU with percentages and CPU trend for a day in graph model.

 .. image:: images/visualize.png